2000–01 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale suffered humiliation.
-Leading 2–0 at half-time, they reached full-time with a 4–4 draw at non-league Canvey Island after two last-minute Canvey goals.
-Back at Vale Park, the game was goalless after normal time, and Canvey scored two extra-time goals to win the match 2–1 after a last second strike from Naylor.
+Leading 2–0 at half-time despite having missed a penalty kick, they reached full-time with a 4–4 draw at non-League Canvey Island after two last-minute Canvey goals from Andy Jones and Wayne Vaughan.
+Back at Vale Park, the game was goalless after normal time, and Canvey scored two extra time goals to win the match 2–1, with a last-second strike from Naylor being a mere consolation.
 Vale responded to the humiliation by putting five players on the transfer list: Liam Burns, Ville Viljanen, Sagi Burton, Jeff Minton and Michael Twiss.

-In the League Cup, for the third consecutive season Vale lost in the First Round to a Third Division side, this time Chesterfield.
+For the third consecutive season in the League Cup, Vale lost in the first round to a Third Division side, this time Chesterfield.
 After a 2–1 defeat at Saltergate, Chesterfield held on to a 2–2 draw in Burslem.

-In the League Trophy, the Vale eased past Notts County with a 3–0 win.
-The result ended Vale's sequence of eighteen cup games without a victory.
+In the Football League Trophy, the Vale eased past Notts County with a 3–0 win.
+Brooker scored his first goal in senior football in what was his second appearance for the club.
+The result ended Vale's sequence of 18 cup games without a victory.
 They then faced Chester City of the Conference, who they defeated 2–0.
 The area quarter-final also proved to be no challenge for Vale, as they triumphed 4–0 over Darlington.
 The semi-final stage held a real challenge however, with the match against rivals Stoke City held at the Britannia Stadium despite the draw giving Vale a home tie.
 Cummins put Vale ahead before Nicky Mohan equalized to take the match into extra-time.
 A 105th minute Bridge-Wilkinson penalty put Vale into the regional final.
 It was a two-legged affair with Lincoln City, and Vale were the victors with a 2–0 win at Sincil Bank, thanks to goals from Bridge-Wilkinson and Naylor.
 Brentford awaited in the final at the Millennium Stadium.
-Vale lifted the trophy for the second time with a 2–1 victory, Bridge-Wilkinson and Steve Brooker scoring the goals on a rainy day in front of 25,654 spectators at the Millennium Stadium; Brooker scored the game's opening goal from the penalty spot after Naylor was fouled by Darren Powell on 77 minutes, and it was also Naylor who provided the assist for Brooker's winner six minutes later.
+Vale lifted the trophy for the second time with a 2–1 victory, Bridge-Wilkinson and Steve Brooker scoring the goals on a rainy day in front of 25,654 spectators at the Millennium Stadium; Brooker scored the game's opening goal from the penalty spot after Naylor was fouled by Darren Powell on 77 minutes.
+It was also Naylor who provided the assist for Brooker's winner six minutes later.